 Which universities and courses do our students progress to?

+In 2023 69% of our pupils are heading on to Russell Group universities.
 Below shows the higher education courses our students have chosen in order of popularity over the last few years.
 In addition to these we have a number of students who take courses such as Art Foundation, Creative Writing, and Music at Conservatoires.
 In 2022 over 20 pupils applied to US and Canadian universities, gaining 37 offers and/or scholarships between them.

 - Economics; Business; Finance; Accountancy

 - Science-related subjects: Biology, Chemistry, Physics, Natural Sciences, Medicine, Veterinary

 Our most favoured university destinations over the last ten years are (in popularity order):

 - Bristol University, Cardiff University, Edinburgh University, Manchester University

 - St Andrews University, Leeds University, Oxford Brookes University

 - Durham University, Southampton University, Royal Agricultural University

 Each year, approximately 25 pupils apply to both Oxford and Cambridge, with around four to six receiving offers.
 In 2023 all candidates for Oxford and Cambridge met their offers.